DavidCEllis/PrefabClasses/docs/extra/performance_tests.md

 # Performance test results #

 Tests are run on 2 different machines.
+They're not perfectly stable performance tests but they give some sense of the relative speeds.
+(I'd love to have more stability in the tests but that's not something I have experience in).

 Rough specs:
 XPS 13 9360 Laptop: Ubuntu 20.04 / Intel(R) Core(TM) i7-7500U CPU @ 2.70GHz / 16 GB 1867MHz LPDDR3